SNBSLibs/Licensing.ActivationKeys/README.md

 #### Applying activation keys

 Let's improve the previous example.
 Generally, applications should ask the end user to activate them if the current license is not usable.
 The corresponding method of `LicensingClient` is called `ActivateProduct()`.
-It returns `LicenseInfo` containing the information about the newly activated license (of course, it's activated only if it's usable).
+It returns `LicenseInfo` containing the information about the newly activated license (of course, it's activated only if it's usable)

+*Please note that the current activation key is stored in the registry, and thus `ActivateProduct()` needs admin permissions.
+If they aren't provided, a `RegistryAccessException` will be thrown.
+The inaccessible registry key will be stored in the exception data under key `InaccessibleRegistryKey`.*

  ```c#
 var client = new LicensingClient("YourConnectionString", "YourProductName");